hackbinghamton/CloudComputingWorkshop/EC2/SpinningUpAndShuttingDown.md

 - **Click on the instance id and you should be taken to an overview of your instance's details.
 From here, click "Connect" in the top right, then click the orange "Connect" button on the next page.**

 This will open a new tab in your browser where you should be greeted by a blank terminal.
 You're now connected to and controlling your EC2 instance!
-From here you could do anything you like with the server, like host a web app.
+From here you could do anything you like with the server, like host a web app. **Just make sure to spin down your instance once you're done (see below), or else you could incur charges.**

-Note that you can also connect to your instance outside of your browser using ssh.
+**Note:** You can also connect to your instance outside of your browser using *ssh*.
 Instructions on how to do this are available by going back to your AWS console tab, then clicking "SSH Client" instead of "EC2 Instance Connect"

 &nbsp;